yamiou/astra/docs/helloworld.rst

 Connecting to the Astra
 =======================
-Now that we know how to properly initialize and terminate |sdkname|, it's time to actually communicate with the Astra StreamSet.
+Now that we know how to properly initialize and terminate |sdkname|, it's time to actually communicate with the Astra sensor.
 For this, we use the ``StreamSet`` class, which broadly encapsulates the idea of a group of related data sources (think: video and audio from a 2D video camera).
 For now, however, it's sufficient to think of a streamSet as a physical device like the Astra, and the ``StreamSet`` class, your portal to its functionality.

 Between our initialization and termination bookends, let's declare a ``StreamSet`` variable.